fcarta29/tanzu-service-mesh-poc/scenarios/sc05-application-resiliency/sc05-tc01-traffic-management-api.md

     gns routing policy with id ${CATALOG_POLICY_NAME} deleted in gns acme-fitness-poc-gns.
     </pre>

-5. Create/Update a Traffic Policy to send all the traffic to the East version of the catalog service.
+5. Create/Update a weight-based Traffic Policy to send all request traffic to the East version of the catalog service.
 The `$CATALOG_POLICY_NAME` variable can be set to any name you wish to assign to the new traffic policy.
 If traffic policy already exists from previous steps you will want to either remove that policy or reuse the same name and update with the call below.

     To Create or Update Traffic Policy.